-The goal of this exhibit is to inspire people to look beyond just the adult butterfly to see the entire system; to inspire an appreciation for nature as a whole.
-For more details, visit the Hidden Garden here.
+The goal of this exhibit is to inspire people to look beyond just the pollinators that help an ecosystem, and instead see the entire system work as a whole.

 Our newest exhibit features larger than life versions of toys and modern amusements, inviting patrons of all ages to PLAY!
 You’ll find huge Lego™-style blocks, a Colossal Kaleidoscope, and a giant Light Bright, as well as the beautiful Aurora Vortex.
 Bring your favorite Matchbox™-style car and try it on our moveable tracks at the Roanoke Raceway.

 Explore the scientific method of engineering with our larger-than-life foam blocks, fantastic paper airplane launchers, and an amazing gravity-driven obstacle course in Design It!
 Build It!
 Test It!
-Feel the rumble of recycling steel in Steel Dynamics’ Renewed by Fire.
 Investigate the many ways physics affects our world with a wide variety of hands-on exhibits.

 Maker Lab is a self-guided creation space within the museum.
 We encourage all visitors to build, create, imagine, and innovate with the wide variety of supplies provided.
 Maker Lab features a number of recycled and craft supplies which can be used to explore ideas as well as a Lego™ wall, a gear wall, and some challenges to get you started.
 In Maker Lab, we believe that people learn best by doing and we want to see what you can create!